sietsevdschoot/FolderDiff/README.md

 - [Delimon.Win32.IO](https://gallery.technet.microsoft.com/DelimonWin32IO-Library-17cc7893) by Johan Delimon

-...It is a great library to overcome the windows file system limitation on folder- and filename size.
+   It is a great library to overcome the windows file system limitation on folder- and filename length.

 - [System.IO.Abstractions](https://github.com/tathamoddie/System.IO.Abstractions) by Tatham Oddie

-...Great and essential Nuget package if you want to write testable code which relies on the FileSystem!
+   Great and essential Nuget package if you want to write testable code which relies on the FileSystem.<br />
-...I use this package for all my IO projects, make sure to also checkout [System.IO.Abstractions.TestingHelpers](https://www.nuget.org/packages/System.IO.Abstractions.TestingHelpers/)
+   I use this package for all my IO projects.
+Make sure to also checkout [System.IO.Abstractions.TestingHelpers](https://www.nuget.org/packages/System.IO.Abstractions.TestingHelpers/)